 Sir Thomas Hughes-Hallett

 Following an investment banking career Sir Thomas was Chief Executive of Marie Curie Cancer Care from 2000 until 2012.
 Sir Thomas is currently Chair and Adjunct Professor of the Institute of Global Health Innovation, Imperial College London.
-He is also a Trustee of The Kings Fund; Chairman of the End of Life Care Implementation Advisory Board; Review Chair for the Palliative Care Funding Review for Adults and Children in England, Commissioner of Royal Hospital Chelsea, Trustee of The Sixteen and sits on the Development Boards for Canterbury Cathedral and St Paul’s Cathedral.
+He is also Non Executive Chair of Cause4; Trustee of The Kings Fund; Chairman of the End of Life Care Implementation Advisory Board; Review Chair for the Palliative Care Funding Review for Adults and Children in England; Commissioner of Royal Hospital Chelsea; Trustee of The Sixteen and sits on the Development Boards for Canterbury Cathedral.
 Formerly Chairman of English Churches Housing Group and the Michael Palin Centre for Stammering Children and a Director of the National Council for Palliative Care.
 Trustee since 2008.

 A former Barrister and formerly Chairman of South East Coast Strategic Health Authority.
 Kate is Vice Chairman of NHS South of England, former Vice Chairman of the Financial Ombudsman Service Limited, committee member of the Royal Horticultural Society, and a partner in a family land management and farming business.
 Trustee since 2001.

 A member of the House of Lords.
 Founder and President of the New School, Butterstone.
 Co-Founder Visitors’ Centre Pentonville Prison and co-founder of the Butler Trust.
 President of the Society of Friends Dunkeld Cathedral.
 Vice-Chairman Pushkin Prizes.
 Former JP and Children’s Panel Member.
 Chairman of Esmée Fairbairn's Rethinking Crime and Punishment initiative (2001 - 2008).
 Trustee since 1990.